-I’m a convert in her late fifties who was received into Holy Mother Church one year after Rosalind Moss was–1995 her, 1996 me.
+I’m a convert [now 60, oh my!] who was received into Holy Mother Church one year after Rosalind Moss was–1995 her, 1996 me.
 (My handle, Disciple96, refers to that marvelous year and not to my birth date, though it could be said to mark my re-birth date.
 That’s how it felt then and still feels now.)
 I began as a Methodist but my immediate family was not very strong in the faith.
 (Well, not as strong as my Grandmother, who was probably a Saint, capital S!
 She was a true disciple of Christ.
 I know I can’t canonize her, but her holiness was known to all who knew her.)
 I loved the church, went to Sunday School and Youth Fellowship, sang in the choir from when I was a little girl through high school, singing in ensembles, until I left for college.

 Oy, college!
 And that’s where I started to drift.
 I had always had questions about Christianity (as in, how does it work, huh?) and I could never find answers that made sense to me.
 I could see my Grandmother reading the Bible and praying and living a very Christ-like life, always giving to others in her neighborhood and her church and her family, even though she lived as if she were very poor.
 She spent all her money and energy and love on others.